MSLNZ/ls-fringeapp/README.md

 The calculated fringe fraction is displayed beneath the image and beside the filename on the control panel.
 Check visually it looks OK.

-If you messed up click "Redo" in the control panel.
+If you messed up, click "Redo" in the control panel.
 Otherwise  click "Next" to work through all  the images.

-When finished click either "Calculate Zero Order" to calculate the gauge length closest to nominal or "Calulate All Orders" to calculate lenghts for 5 fringe orders either side of nominal.
+When finished click either "Calculate Zero Order" to calculate the gauge length closest to nominal or "Calulate All Orders" to calculate lengths for 5 fringe orders either side of nominal.
 Choose the file to save the results to.
 This will produce a csv file, with columns as detailed below.

 Other output files produced:
  - fflog.txt -  a running list of all the attempts at calculating fringe fractions